Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Introduction

+An appendix (Section \ref{examplesSect}) considers explicit examples of both the quadric Fourier transform and the harmonic transform of various $D_C$-modules, including the structure sheaf $\kappa[C]$, the apex Dirac mass, and a nonzero Dirac mass.
+A final section discusses the special case of $n = 6$ (and $k=3$), where the $\Z/2\Z$-symmetry of the Fourier transform extends to a full $S_3$-action on $D_C$.
+This is simultaneously an incarnation of the Gelfand-Graev action for $\SL_3/U$ and of the triality symmetry of $\so(8)$.
+Our quadric Fourier transform in this case corresponds to the longest element of the Weyl group in $S_3$.

-In summary, this paper shows that the category of finitely generated $D_C$-modules -- which can be thought of as a de Rham categorification of the Schr\"odinger model $L^2(C)$ of the minimal representation of the even orthogonal group -- may be interpreted as both a Kazhdan-Laumon glued category (where we glue with respect to the quadric Fourier transform) and as a restricted class of twisted $\mathcal{D}$-modules on the projective variety $G/P$.
-These interpretations naturally clarify (respectively) the Fourier transform and $G$-action on the category of $D_C$-modules, which are ``mysterious"\footnote{In particular, they do \textit{not} come from a $G$-action on $C$.} when viewed purely on the category of $D_C$-modules.
+In summary, this paper shows that the category of finitely generated $D_C$-modules, viewed as a de Rham categorification of the Schr\"odinger model $L^2(C)$, admits two complementary geometric descriptions.
+It is a Kazhdan--Laumon glued category, where the gluing is governed by the quadric Fourier transform, and it is also equivalent to a finite-presentation category of harmonic twisted $\mathcal D$-modules on the smooth projective quadric $G/P$.
+These two models explain, respectively, the Fourier transform and the conformal $G$-action on the Schr\"odinger model, neither of which comes from an ordinary geometric action of $G$ on the singular cone $C$.